exakat/php-dictionary/dictionary/relaxed-keywords.ini.rst

 Generally speaking, PHP keywords are not allowed as names for classes, functions, etc. This is still the case here, yet this constraint has been relaxed for method names.

 Functions and global constants do not support that feature.
-Closures and arrow functions are not applicatable, as they have no name.
+Closures and arrow functions are not applicable, as they have no name.
 Only methods do use relaxed keywords.

 Property names do not have this constraints, as the ``$`` sign make them distinct.